Singular equivalences to locally coherent hearts of commutative noetherian rings: Locally coherent Grothendieck categories from restrictable -structures

 Now we are ready to formulate the main result of this section, that is, to characterize the case in which the heart $\Hcal_C$ is a locally coherent category.
-Our results can be seen as a refinement of the characterization of the locally coherent property of hearts due to Marks and Zvonareva \cite[Corollary 4.2]{MZ}, but only in the special case of intermediate compactly generated $t$-structures in $\D(\Mod{R})$.
+Our result can be seen as a refinement of the restrictability characterization due to Marks and Zvonareva \cite[Corollary 4.2]{MZ} in the special case of intermediate compactly generated $t$-structures in $\D(\Mod{R})$.